Surviving Motherhood

 And somehow…

-it’s one of the roles that demands the most,
+It’s one of the roles that demands the most,

-yet is often the least seen,
+Yet it is often the least seen,

 the least celebrated,